RedBearLab/nRF51822-Arduino/README.md

 Install nRF51822 Arduino Add-on
 ===============================

-1. Get Arduino IDE version 1.5.8 from Arduino website and install it to your PC
+1. Get Arduino IDE version 1.6.2 from Arduino website and install it to your PC

     http://arduino.cc/en/Main/Software

+2. Install the "Arduino SAM Boards" add-on via Board Manager: Tools -> Board -> Board Manager ...

-2. Get or clone this repository and put the files to appropriate folder.
+3. Get or clone this repository and copy the "RBL" folder from "arduino-1.5.x/hardware" into  "~/Documents/Arduino/hardware" (if the "hardware" folder does not exist, create it)

-  - in your Arduino IDE folder, inside hardware/arduino, you should see
-    - avr
-    - RBL_nRF51822
-    - sam
+Mac OSX:
+Documents > Arduino

+Windows:
+C: > Users > YourName > Documents > Arduino

 Install USB CDC Driver